karpov-sv/Poisson_CCD22/docs/outputs.md

 ## Mobile charges

 File names ending with `_Elec.hdf5` or `_Hole.hdf5` contain 3D arrays of mobile electron and hole counts in each grid cell.
 In other words, summing these arrays gives the total number of electrons and holes.

+## Electron Paths

+File names ending with `_Pts.dat` contain 3D coordinates of electrons traced through the sensor under the influence of the electric field and thermal diffusion.
+The number of electrons in the file is set by the `NumElec` parameter and their initial distribution is determined by `PixelBoundaryTestType`.
+When `LogPixelPaths = 0`, only the initial and final vertices are logged.
+Otherwise, the vertices of each individual scatter are logged, leading to a much bigger file.